lokapal-xyz/lokapal-xyz/README.md

 ## Partnerships and Support

-Lokapal is committed to building in the open and collaborating with projects and communities that share our vision of web3 growth.
+Lokapal is committed to building in the open and collaborating with projects and communities that share our vision.

 At this stage, we are an independent initiative — fully self-funded and focused on creating meaningful, high-trust content.